 LaMPs Lake wide Management Plans Lil'Reg Little River Enhancement Group Macroinvertebrate An invertebrate (lacks a spine) that is visible to the naked eye (e.g., mussels, crayfish, mayflies).
 Macrophyte An aquatic plant that grows in or near water.
 Macrophytes provide habitat for fish, produce oxygen, and can act as a food source for some animals.
 M&R WG Monitoring and Research Work Group (DRCC) MDEQ Michigan Department of Environmental Quality MDNR Michigan Department of Natural Resources Mesotrophic A description of a body of water (lake, river, stream) that is intermediate between oligotrophic and eutrophic.
 These bodies of water have moderate level of nutrients and algae production.
 MIB 2-methylisoborneol.
 An organic chemical with a strong musty odour produced by blue-green algae.
 Related to taste and odour problems in drinking water.
 MISA Municipal /Industrial Strategy for Abatement Monotypic Only one species of a plant or animal.
 MP Member of Parliament MPP Member of Provincial Parliament Non-point source A type of pollution that does not have an obvious point at which is it entering the water (e.g., storm water runoff, failed septic systems, runoff from parking lots).
 Abbreviated as NPS.
 NSERC Natural Sciences and Engineering Research Council Oligotrophic A description of a body of water (lake, river, stream) that has good water quality due to low amounts of nutrients and low algal growth.
 The opposite of eutrophic.
 OMAFRA Ontario Ministry of Agriculture, Food and Rural Affairs OMNR Ontario Ministry of Natural Resources OMOE Ontario Ministry of the Environment ОМОН Ontario Ministry of Health oocyte Such as the cryptosporidium oocyte.
 A cyst produced by a parasite that is resistant to harsh environmental conditions but can germinate once ingested and cause illness.
-OWWRC Ontario Water Works Research Consortium PAC Public Advisory Council (DRCC) Abbreviation for Polycyclic Aromatic Hydrocarbon or polynuclear aromatic hydrocarbon.
-A by-product of the incomplete burning of coal. РАН hydrocarbon.
+OWWRC Ontario Water Works Research Consortium PAC Public Advisory Council (DRCC) РАН Abbreviation for Polycyclic Aromatic Hydrocarbon or polynuclear aromatic hydrocarbon.
 A by-product of the incomplete burning of coal.
+Part per billion (ppb) A unit describing the concentration of a substance in water.
+1 ppb is equal to 1 microgram in a litre.